 The Washington Post reports that each year there are about 80,000 collisions with deer in the Washington region.
 During the year 2010 there were 403 people killed nationwide in collisions with deer.
 Motorcyclists, aside from all of the other hazards, need to be alert in areas where deer may be lurking by the road.

-Juries in Motorcycle Crashes
+Jury Appeal in Motorcycle Crashes

 In handling any motorcycle accident case you need to recognize that there is a segment of the public that views motorcyclists as high risk takers.
 Therefore they assume the risk of motorcycle riding.
 That needs to be dealt with up front in terms of picking a jury.
 You need to identify those people in the jury panel that are high risk takers versus others who are not risk takers.
 Getting all of the jurors to express candid feelings about motorcycle riders is a must.
 You need to have a riding expert explain the safety functions of motorcycle equipment.
-He needs to explain how the injured party complied with good riding practices.
+The witness needs to explain how the injured party complied with good riding practices.
 This is basic to winning the case.

-If you have been involved in a motorcycle accident, contact us
+If you have been involved in a motorcycle accident, contact us.

 See motorcycles on this site for a review of Virginia case law.
 See also the page on Wikipedia for motorcycle safety.